 Synchronization: Haruna's golems have a slight version of this since when one is used to defend from an actual attack, it gives her a Psychic Nosebleed and knocks her out but doesn't pass on the full damage from the attack.

-After the group realizes that the Asuna with the group might be a fake, Tatsumiya attempts to unmask the impostor using a magic bullet.
+After the group realizes that the Asuna with the group might be a fake, Mana attempts to unmask the impostor using an anti-demon bullet reasoning that if Asuna is who she says she is she won't be hurt and if not they can just heal her.
 Negi, however, doesn't want to see her hurt, impostor or not.
-Faced with the option of either allowing a spy to run free or hurting a real Asuna (despite assurances from Tatsumiya that the bullet would be harmless in this case), he instead forms a Pactio with the impostor, with the added side-effect of stripping away the disguise.
+Faced with the option of either allowing a spy to run free or shooting her to break her disguise, he instead forms a Pactio with the impostor, with the added side-effect of stripping away the disguise.

 Both Cosmo Entelecheia (the secret society/terrorist group) and Zazie's sister believe that the inhabitants of Mundus Magicus must either be sealed in Cosmo Entelecheia (the Lotus-Eater Machine) or die/end up in a desperate war with Earth when their home dimension inevitably collapses.
 Chao Lingshen tried (or claimed to be trying) to reveal magic to the inhabitants of Earth at large so as to make the latter option less disastrous, given that the former apparently didn't happen.
 Negi, on the other hand, has an idea to prevent the collapse.